molgenis/VaSeBuilder/README.md

 The template can for example be the NA12878 sample and should first be processed with the NGS_DNA pipeline.
 VaSeBuilder only requires the two FastQ and the produced BAM file.

 ### What does VaSeBuilder do?
-For each sample, VaSeBuilder iterates over the variants within the VCF/BCf file (if a variant list is provided only variants satisfying that list will be used).
+For each sample, VaSeBuilder iterates over the variants within the VCF/BCF file (if a variant list is provided only variants satisfying that list will be used).
 First reads overlapping directly with the variant are identified in both the acceptor/template and the donor BAM/CRAM file of the same sample.
 From these reads and their mates the left and right most position is determined which establishes the acceptor context and donor context respectively.
 From these two contexts the variant context is determined.
 This context spans the absolute left and right most genomic positions of both contexts and can (quite often) be larger than either.
-Reads overlapping with this variant context and teir mates are then identified and saved.\
+Reads overlapping with this variant context and their mates are then identified and saved.\
 After processing all donor samples, the acceptor/template fastq files are used to produce the validation set fastq files.
 Acceptor reads within a variant contexts are excluded from these new fastq files and are replaced with donor